 Kyle Bagwell, Ph.D., Stanford University, 1986, is the Donald L. Lucas Endowed Professor in Economics at Stanford University.
 He is also a Senior Fellow of the Stanford Center for International Development, a Faculty Research Associate at the National Bureau of Economic Research, a Reporter for the American Law Institute in its study of Principles of Trade Law: The World Trade Organization, and a Fellow of the Econometric Society.
 His research interests include the law and economics of GATT/WTO, the theory of industrial organization, and game theory.
 His research has been published in numerous professional journals, including The American Economic Review, Econometrica, Journal of Political Economy, The Quarterly Journal of Economics, and The Review of Economic Studies.
 He is the author, with Robert W. Staiger, of a book entitled The Economics of the World Trading System (The MIT Press, 2002).

-Mostafa Beshkar, PhD, Vanderbilt University, 2008, is an Assistant Professor of Economics at University of New Hampshire.
+Mostafa Beshkar, PhD, Vanderbilt University, 2008, is an Associate Professor of Economics at Indiana University-Bloomington.
 He received his B.S. from Amir Kabir University and his MS from Sharif University in Tehran.
-His research interests include International Trade and Law and Economics.
-His current research is focused on the study of optimal design and implementation of international trade agreements and institutions.
-In particular he studies the Dispute Settlement Process of the World Trade Organization and the system of remedies for breach of trade agreements.
+His primary research interests are International Trade, Trade and Investment Policy, and Institutions of International Trade.
+His publications include papers on the WTO dispute settlement process, optimal design of trade agreements, and evaluation of trade negotiations.
+He is also an affiliate of the Ostrom Workshop at Indiana University.

-Nuno Limão, Associate Professor of Economics at the University of Maryland, received his BSc from the London School of Economics and his PhD from Columbia University.
-He joined the Maryland faculty in 2001.
+Nuno Limão is the Wallenberg Chair Professor of International Business and Finance at Georgetown University, which he joined in 2023.
 His primary research and teaching interests are in international trade, trade policy, and political economy.
-His research integrates theoretical and empirical work to examine a variety of issues, such as how governments choose among redistribution policies, the determinants of trade policy and trade agreements, the interaction between preferential and multilateral trade liberalization, and the effects of trade costs and geographic location.
+His work integrates theoretical and empirical work to examine a variety of issues, such as how governments choose among redistribution policies, the determinants of trade policy and trade agreements, the interaction between preferential and multilateral trade liberalization, and the effects of trade costs and geographic location.
 His current research examines how policy uncertainty affects firms and consumers, and how international institutions can manage it.
 Professor Limão is a research associate of the National Bureau of Economic Research and the Kiel Institute for the World Economy and an Associate Editor of the Journal of International Economics.